-Is the Berlin Pass 2020 worth it?
+Is the Go Berlin Pass 2020 worth it?
 We review prices and value here

 Berlin is now one of the most visited cities in all of Europe, and one way of seeing a lot of the city in a short time is with the Berlin Pass.
-Similar to other city passes, it includes free admission to the top museums and attractions as well as an unlimited public transit pass.
+Similar to other city passes, it includes free admission to the top museums and attractions.
 It's a good deal for many people, but certainly not for everyone.

-In 2016 they made the card much more valuable by adding four new premium attractions and making the transit card optional, so it's now an excellent deal for families and even groups of adults.
-Unlike most other huge capitals, Berlin doesn't have a great number of “checklist attractions,” and the city itself is the primary highlight.
-Fortunately, the Berlin Pass includes all of the most popular attractions, as well as 4 different (open-top bus, river, bike, walking) tours.
+The Go Berlin Pass offers access to over 60 attractions and sights, so it's now an excellent deal for families and even groups of adults.
+Unlike most other huge capitals, Berlin doesn't have a great number of “checklist attractions” and the city itself is the primary highlight.
+Fortunately, the Go Berlin Pass includes all of the most popular attractions, as well as 4 different (open-top bus, river, bike, walking) tours.
 Each visitor's goals will determine whether the pass is right for them.

-- 1 The short version on who should buy a Berlin Pass
+- 1 The short version on who should buy a Go Berlin Pass

-- 2 The Berlin Pass is great value for families
+- 2 The Go Berlin Pass is great value for families

-- 3 What's included in the Berlin Pass
+- 3 What's included in the Go Berlin Pass

-- 5 Buy the Berlin Pass at the lowest available price
+- 5 Buy the Go Berlin Pass at the lowest available price

-- 6 Top sights and attractions included in the Berlin Pass
+- 6 Top sights and attractions included in the Go Berlin Pass

-- 7 Is the Berlin Pass a good deal?
+- 7 Is the Go Berlin Pass a good deal?

-- 8 Important advice for getting the best value from a Berlin Pass
+- 8 Important advice for getting the best value from a Go Berlin Pass

-- 9 Who the Berlin Pass is perfect for
+- 9 Who the Go Berlin Pass is perfect for

-- 10 Who the Berlin Pass is not good for
+- 10 Who the Go Berlin Pass is not good for

-- 11 Buy the Berlin Pass at the lowest available price
+- 11 Buy the Go Berlin Pass at the lowest available price

-The short version on who should buy a Berlin Pass
+The short version on who should buy a Go Berlin Pass

 If your main goal is to visit as many of Berlin's museums as possible, then you are probably better off with the Berlin Welcome Card, which covers most of the lesser museums and also has an add-on to include the top museums on Museum Island.

-The Berlin Pass not only covers the Pergamon and other top museums, but also the Checkpoint Charlie Museum, Madame Tussauds, the Berlin Dungeon, LEGOLAND, the Berlin Dom (cathedral), and Bode Museum.
+The Go Berlin Pass not only covers the Pergamon and other top museums, but also the Checkpoint Charlie Museum, Madame Tussauds, the Berlin Dungeon, LEGOLAND, the Berlin Dom (cathedral), and Bode Museum.
 Better still, it includes a 24-hour hop-on, hop-off bus tour, a river cruise, a bike tour (bikes are provided), and a walking tour.
 Put all of these together in 2 or 3 days and you've saved money while seeing the top sights and experiencing Berlin itself.
-With the included public transportation pass, you can quickly get from your hotel to all the sights with the least hassle possible.

-The Berlin Pass is great value for families
+The Go Berlin Pass is great value for families

-The AquaDom aquarium and LEGOLAND are obviously most popular with families with younger children, while the Madame Tussauds and Berlin Dungeons are more popular with adults and older children.
-It's easy to visit 2, 3, or 4 of these newly added attractions in just a few hours because they are all so close together, so this adds a LOT of value to the Berlin Pass.
+LEGOLAND is obviously most popular with families with younger children, while the Madame Tussauds and Berlin Dungeons are more popular with adults and older children.
+It's easy to visit 2, 3, or 4 of these newly added attractions in just a few hours because they are all so close together, so this adds a LOT of value to the Go Berlin Pass.
+Also, because children can be picky about attractions, it's nice to know that there's a large variety to choose from.

 Madame Tussauds is actually great for people of all ages.
 They have figures from around the world including current pop and sports stars, and also quite a few interactive displays that are great for younger visitors.
 Just between me and you, I used to look down on these wax museums until I visited one and was blown away.
 The wax figures are actually amazing and you can have a fun visit in an hour or so.

-You actually get 4 separate things when you buy the Berlin Pass, and each is quite valuable on its own, including the guidebook itself.
+You actually get 3 separate things when you buy the Go Berlin Pass, and each is quite valuable on its own, including the large guidebook.

-- Berlin Museum Pass: Free entrance to 45 of Berlin's best and most popular museums, including all the famous ones.
+- 3 Day Berlin Museum Pass: Free entrance to over 30 of Berlin's best and most popular museums, including all the famous ones.

-- Berlin Guidebook – A free and helpful 95+ page guidebook available in English, German & Italian
+- Berlin Guidebook – A free and helpful guidebook available in English, German & Italian that also includes itineraries.

-Buy the Berlin Pass at the lowest available price
+Buy the Go Berlin Pass at the lowest available price

-Top sights and attractions included in the Berlin Pass
+Top sights and attractions included in the Go Berlin Pass

 This is a fascinating museum that documents the Berlin Wall as well as all the crazy ways people tried to sneak through it.